xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The log folder under keypoints_Prediction is the directory for saving generated videos.

-The two pickle files under keypoints_Prediction are the keypoints corresponding to 44 VoxCeleb videos during inference saved for source image and driving video frames.
+The two pickle files under keypoints_Prediction are the keypoints corresponding to 44 VoxCeleb videos during inference for source image and driving video frames.
 # Checkpoints for FOMM model and keypoints
 Checkpoints for the FOMM model trained on the VoxCeleb dataset can be found under this google drive link. https://drive.google.com/drive/folders/1pachVtWHibzDi3E61jUmqFfz2hVxA1GX?usp=drive_link